Douglas Hofstadter

 Books with contributions by Douglas R. Hofstadter

-from amazon.com (USA):
+from amazon.com (usa):

 Masters of Deception: Escher, Dali & the Artists of Optical Illusion by Al Seckel, Douglas R. Hofstadter (Foreword)